rogchap/rogchap.com/content/posts/running-go-code-on-ios-and-android.md

 letter).
 Also note the empty `main` function; this is required for the Go code to compile otherwise you'll get a `function main is undeclared in the main package` error.

-Lets test our build by creating a static C library using the Go `-buildmode` flag:
+Let's test our build by creating a static C library using the Go `-buildmode` flag:

 ```
 go build -buildmode=c-archive -o foo.a ./cmd/libfoo